 We get this customer call weekly.

-In the seven years that our storefront has been open, we've experienced a variation on the following conversation that illustrates a common misunderstanding about floor staining:
+Since we opened our storefront in 1998, we’ve experienced a variation on the following conversation that illustrates a common misunderstanding about floor staining:

 “How can I help you today?”

 “Well, I’d like some advice on staining my floors.”

 “Very good.
 Can you tell me what species of wood your floor is, because there are some woods that don’t take stain well.
 And it would be helpful to know how you plan to sand the floor, because stain pigment can reveal sanding imperfections…”

 “No, you don’t seem to understand what I’m doing.
 I want to varnish the floor.”

 “Oh, you aren’t trying to darken the floor?
 You just want to seal it against water and wear?”

 “Yeah, that’s what I said: I want to stain the floor.”